jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 The same pattern repeats across the entire grid. **green_grass_side_t** has `grass_and_void` on its **right** edge. **green_grass_corner_out_tr** has `void_and_grass` on its **left** edge.
 Where they touch, these sockets match perfectly!

-The **green_grass** center tile has `material` sockets on all four edges, so it connects to any adjacent grass tile that also has `material` on the touching edge.
+The **green_grass** center tile has `material` sockets on all edges, so it connects to any adjacent grass tile that also has `material` on the touching edge.

 The WFC algorithm uses these three simple rules to check every tile placement.
 Before placing a tile, it verifies that all its sockets match the sockets of neighboring tiles.
 The result: organic-looking grass patches with smooth, curved edges!